mlp0911/archivar/README.md

 Ensure you have the following dependencies installed and configured before proceeding with the installation and setup:

 - Automatic document scanner, that allows for two staged categorization, configurable filenames and storage on local network shares.
 Or any other solution to populate the input directory with PDF files providing the required information.

-- Network Drive on always-on client to store scanned documents.
+- Intermediate document strage: Network Drive on always-on client to store scanned documents.

 - Document Server (Linux OS)
   - Python: Ensure you have Python installed on the document server (preferably Python 3.7 or later).